Eleven area teams invited to state basketball, soccer playoffs

 Tuesday will be a busy day for several area teams who were invited to the state playoffs.

-Seven basketball teams will be joined by four from soccer in the Southern California Regional playoffs.
+Seven basketball teams will be joined by four from soccer in the Southern California Regional playoffs, all hoping to catch lightning in a bottle like the Foothill boys basketball team did last year in rolling to the State Division V championship.

 The Bakersfield High boys and girls teams will host a doubleheader on Tuesday starting at 6 p.m.